Non-Invasive Cardiology Services

-We are committed to performing high quality, cost effective diagnostic evaluations for inpatients and outpatients.
-It offers innovative services and equipments to provide advanced non-invasive methods and technologies to diagnose heart disease.
-Excellence is achieved through the education and technical skill of the professional/ technical staff performing the studies, well- maintained state-of-the-art diagnostic equipment, and the commitment on the part of all staff to meeting the needs of our customers- patient and their families, physicians, and interrelated medical departments.
+HUMC Non-invasive Cardiology Services Department is committed to performing high quality, cost effective diagnostic evaluations for inpatients and outpatients.
+It offers innovative services and equipment to provide advanced non-invasive methods and technologies to diagnose heart disease.
+Excellence is achieved through the education and technical skill of the professional/technical staff performing the studies, well-maintained state-of-the-art diagnostic equipment, and the commitment on the part of all staff to meeting the needs of our customers: you and your family, physicians, and interrelated medical departments.

 Our Echocardiography Laboratory is accredited by the Intersocietal Accreditation Commission of Echocardiography.
 Accreditation is granted only to those facilities that are found to be providing quality patient care.
 Patients can rest assured that accredited facilities have been carefully critiqued on all aspects of their operations.
 Patients can rely on accreditation as an indication that the facility where their examination will be performed has proven a commitment to providing quality testing for the diagnosis of heart disease.